So, you want to know how to travel South America, eh? Well, you’re in the right place!

 Best Places to Visit in South America – Country Breakdowns

 Each country in South America has something unique and profoundly exciting for backpackers.
 But they also have some common themes: they are Spanish speaking (minus Portuguese in Brazil), they have stunning natural beauty, and some of the nicest people you will meet whilst travelling.
-So finding the best places to backpack in South America has a lot to do with your own interests.

 Photo: @Lauramcblonde

-Maybe you’ll explore the epic snow-capped peaks of Patagonia in Argentina and Chile.
-Party with beautiful people at the Carnival in Brazil.
+Maybe you’ll explore the epic snow-capped peaks of Patagonia in Argentina and Chile or party with beautiful people at the Carnival in Brazil.
+Or perhaps trek to the Lost City in Colombia or experience the Dali-esque salt flats of Bolivia and gaze at the colourful Rainbow Mountains of Peru.

 Backpacking through South America truly is a life-changing journey through one of the planet’s most fascinating landmasses.
 When you visit South America, you can be sure that it will be some of the most fun you will have in your life.